Key Frames: Kiki

 “In New York City, LGBTQ youth-of-colour gather out on the Christopher Street Pier, practicing a performance-based artform, Ballroom, which was made famous in the early 1990s by Madonna’s music video “Vogue” and the documentary “Paris Is Burning.”
 Twenty-five years after these cultural touchstones, a new and very different generation of LGBTQ youth have formed an artistic activist subculture, named the Kiki Scene.” — http://www.kikimovie.com/synopsis

-In anticipation of Séamus Gallagher’s solo exhibition – opening in February – and in celebration of African Heritage Month, this film celebrates the histories and present experiences of Black Queer communities, whose legacies continue to echo in contemporary artistic practices.
+In anticipation of Séamus Gallagher’s solo exhibition and in celebration of African Heritage Month, this film celebrates the histories and present experiences of Black Queer communities, whose legacies continue to echo in contemporary artistic practices.

 Featured youth: Chi Chi Mizrahi, Gia Marie Love, Divo Pink Lady, Twiggy Pucci Garcon, Izana “Zaryia Mizrahi” Vidal, Christopher Waldorf, Kenneth “Symba McQueen” Soler-Rios